-Interest income for the three months ended March 31, 2020 was \$0.1 million, compared to \$0.1 million for the three months ended March 31, 2019.
+Interest income for the three months ended September 30, 2021 and 2020 was less than \$0.1 million.
 We anticipate that our interest income will fluctuate in the future in response to our then current cash, cash equivalents and investments, and then current interest rates.